wintered/ET/README.md

 ET: Enumerative Testing of SMT Solvers
 ==============================================
-ET **exhaustively enumerate test cases** based on a context-free grammar.
+ET **exhaustively enumerates test cases** based on a context-free grammar.
 It will generate small test cases first exploiting the small-scope hypothesis which states that *"most bugs in software trigger on small inputs"*.
-Testing with small test cases has many unique benefits in particular small bug triggers, bounded guarantees, an measuring software evolution.
+Testing with small test cases has many unique benefits: tiny bug triggers, bounded guarantees, and measuring software evolution.

 ET is built on top of <a href="https://hackage.haskell.org/package/testing-feat">testing-feat</a>, a Haskell testing library for enumeration of algebraic datatypes.